juanjoseleca/Ravn-GraphQL-Code-Challenge/README.md

 End with an example of getting some data out of the system or using it for a little demo

+## Functionalities
+1. Get a user's repositories.
+2. Get contributors from a repository.
+3. Save the results of the queries in cache to use them in offline mode.
+4. Set api key.

 ## Running the tests

 Explain how to run the automated tests for this system